 St. Charles Hospital is proud to offer the services of a Clinical Nurse Educator.
 The nurse educator will contact you shortly after your surgeon recommends you for joint replacement surgery and will remain your contact person throughout the process.
 You will be asked to attend a Joint Replacement Patient Education Class at St. Charles prior to surgery.
 At this class you will be provided with a Patient Guide to Joint Replacement Surgery, an overview of the pre-operative process and what to expect during and after surgery.
 St. Charles Hospital's nurse educator will be available to assist you at any time throughout your pre and post surgery process.

 Total hip replacement surgery involves removing the diseased and damaged part of the hip joint and replacing it with an implant.
 This implant, known as a hip prosthesis, is made of metal and plastic and consists of a metal ball component and a plastic socket component.
+St. Charles offers the anterior approach for hip replacement.

 In total knee surgery the damaged and painful areas of the femur (thigh bone) and the tibia (lower leg bone) are removed.
 A prosthesis, made of specially designed metal and plastic, replaces the damaged bone.